aniruddha27/Aerial-Cactus/README.md

 Quickly have a look at the overview of the competition : https://www.kaggle.com/c/aerial-cactus-identification

 I have used Google Colaboratory (because who doesn't want to work with more RAM and better GPU).
-If you don't want to used Google Colaboratory (your loss), comment out the first four cells in the notebook.
+If you don't want to use Google Colaboratory (your loss), comment out the first four cells in the notebook.

 Have a look at the imbalanced datset.